microsoft/playwright/docs/api.md

       - `localStorage` <[Array]<[Object]>>
         - `name` <[string]>
         - `value` <[string]>
   - `timezoneId` <[string]> Changes the timezone of the context.
-See [ICU’s `metaZones.txt`](https://cs.chromium.org/chromium/src/third_party/icu/source/data/misc/metaZones.txt?rcl=faee8bc70570192d82d2978a71e2a615788597d1) for a list of supported timezone IDs.
+See [ICU's metaZones.txt](https://cs.chromium.org/chromium/src/third_party/icu/source/data/misc/metaZones.txt?rcl=faee8bc70570192d82d2978a71e2a615788597d1) for a list of supported timezone IDs.
   - `userAgent` <[string]> Specific user agent to use in this context.
   - `videoSize` <[Object]> **NOTE** Use `recordVideo` instead, it takes precedence over `videoSize`.
 Specifies dimensions of the automatically recorded video.
 Can only be used if `videosPath` is set.
 If not specified the size will be equal to `viewport`.
 If `viewport` is not configured explicitly the video size defaults to 1280x720.
 Actual picture of the page will be scaled down if necessary to fit specified size.
     - `width` <[number]> Video frame width.